 What is Node.js?

-In simple words, Node.js is a single-threaded, cross-platform runtime environment that leverages JavaScript for both backend and front development.
+In simple words, Node.js is a single-threaded, cross-platform runtime environment that leverages JavaScript for both frontend and backend development.
 Developers choose it for creating fast and scalable real-time applications.

 It’s important to note that Node.js was released in 2009 by Ryan Dahl.
 The Node.js files have “.js” extensions and consist of JavaScript language.
 Node.js allows developers to build JavaScript-based applications from scratch.